Girls Catholic Central High School: Religion

-With both St. Thérèse the Little Flower, and Patroness The Virgin Mary as inspiration, the principles of Christian life in the Roman Catholic tradition were stressed at all times.
+St. Thérèse the Little Flower, and Patroness The Virgin Mary were inspiration of Christian life in the Roman Catholic tradition.
 In addition to IHM Sisters faculty members, Diocesan priests of the CICM order also held regular religion classes.
 The academic program was accompanied by mandatory strict adherence to deeply religious values and devotion to the Catholic faith and Church rituals.
 Prior to the beginning of classes each morning, Mass was attended at the Chapel of St. Theresa-the Little Flower, which was adjacent to the school building, and the Sacrament of Confession was offered weekly.

-From 1969 to Today
+1969 to 2025

 Girls’ Catholic Central High School held its final graduation ceremony and closed its doors for the last time in 1969.
-The historic building sat vacant until 1973, when Sister Mary Watson, O.P.
-(1934-2021) of the Racine Dominican order, seized upon the previously unrecognized potential of the abandoned school building.
-So, she initiated a free meal program for senior parishioners of St. Patrick’s Church, which is located next door.
-And with the support and blessing of the Church's pastor, Rev. Thomas J. Duffey, (1924-2007), Sister Mary worked diligently, raising funds and seeking out grants in order to grow her ministry.
+In 1973, Sister Mary Watson, O.P.
+(1934–2021) of the Racine Dominican order repurposed the vacant school building to begin what later became the St. Patrick Senior Center, a community-based meal and support program for seniors affiliated with St. Patrick’s Church.
+So, she initiated a free meal program for senior parishioners of St. Patrick's Church, which is located next door.
+And with the support and blessing of the Church's pastor, Rev. Thomas J. Duffey, (1924-2007), Sister Mary worked, raising funds and seeking out grants in order to grow her ministry.
 Soon, as word spread around the Cass Corridor community, the need for the services being offered was confirmed.
-Today, approaching 50 years of service to Detroit seniors, St. Patrick Senior Center has grown and expanded tremendously, and currently offers a host of senior services for people over the age of 55.
-In addition, the building is frequently and generously shared as a nostalgic setting for class reunions held by former classmates, e.g., Girls’ Catholic Central High School, all of whom have been warmly welcomed by Sister Mary Watson and executive director, SaTrice Coleman-Betts.
+Today, approaching 50 years of service to Detroit seniors, St. Patrick Senior Center has grown and expanded tremendously, and under the leadership of executive director SaTrice Coleman-Betts, offers a host of senior services for people over the age of 55.

-This treasured alma mater is still standing proud and strong after 130 years.
-Honoring Sister Mary Watson’s original vision and her legacy of service, and still serving Detroit’s seniors.